-This set of reports, prepared from the Technology Assessment and Forecast (TAF) database, profiles utility patents (i.e., ' patents for inventions ') granted during the time period specified in the reports.
+This set of tables, prepared from the Technology Assessment and Forecast (TAF) database, profiles utility patents (i.e., ' patents for inventions ') granted during the time period specified in the report.
 Displayed annual counts are calendar year counts that correspond to patents granted during annual time periods that extend from January 1 to December 31 of each year.

 The patent data used to prepare this report were derived from the USPTO's Technology Assessment and Forecast database.
 Records in this relational database contain patent bibliographic information that is used by PTMT to develop statistical summaries of patent activity.

 This set of tables profiles the activity of utility patents having primary classification in classes of technology defined by the U.S. Patent Classification System.
 For each reported class of technology, patent activity is displayed by U.S. metropolitan and micropolitan regional area.
 The geographic distribution of the patents is based on the residence of the inventor whose name appears first on the printed patent (i.e., the first-named inventor).
 In each table, annual calendar year patent counts are displayed for the regional areas.
 Regional areas are listed in order of decreasing total patent counts.
 A summed total count for all listed regional areas also is included in each table.

 As explained by the U.S. Census Bureau on their web site

 the United States Office of Management and Budget (OMB):

 ... defines metropolitan and micropolitan statistical areas according to published standards that are applied to Census Bureau data.
 The general concept of a metropolitan or micropolitan statistical area is that of a core area containing a substantial population nucleus, together with adjacent communities having a high degree of economic and social integration with that core.